Skip to content

 Commands

-Authenticate, manage credentials, configure the CLI, and run commands with Keycard.
+Authenticate, manage credentials, authorize resources, and run commands in secure sessions with Keycard.

 The keycard CLI handles authentication, credential management, resource authorization, and secure agent sessions.

-Sign in to your Keycard account.
-This opens a browser for the OIDC sign-in flow and stores tokens securely in your system keyring.
+Sign into your Keycard account by opening an OIDC browser sign-in flow and storing tokens securely in your system keyring.

 Terminal window